symfony-cmf/symfony-cmf-docs/reference/configuration/simple-cms.rst

 **type**: ``array`` **default**: ``null``

 This define languages that can be used.

 If the :doc:`CoreBundle <../../bundles/core>` is registered, this will default to the value of ``cmf_core.multilang.locales``.

+Multilanguage is activated if the ``locales`` option is configured either in SimpleCmsBundle or in CoreBundle.